The modulating function method for state estimation and feedback of infinite-dimensional systems: Conclusion

 \section{Conclusion}

-In this article, we have examined the modulation-based approach for partial state reconstruction from (past) inputs and outputs.
-This approach is based on generalized null controls of the adjoint system, which are, loosely speaking, convolved with the input and output.
-The novelty of this article is multifaceted: first, a unifying approach for this method was presented for infinite-dimensional linear systems.
-Hereby we use the approach via so-called `system nodes' which requires relatively few assumptions, and it is closed with respect to taking the adjoint.
-In particular, we do not assume well-posedness.
-Second, a novel distributional approach to the modulating function (it actually should be referred to as `modulating distribution') was introduced, enabling the reconstruction of `artificial outputs' determined by unbounded operators.
+We have developed a modulating-function framework for partial state reconstruction from past input and output data.
+The approach is based on generalised null controls of the adjoint system and corresponding convolutions with the input and output.

+The first main contribution is a unified formulation for infinite-dimensional linear systems in the system-node framework.
+This framework requires comparatively few assumptions, is closed under adjunction, and does not require the system to be well-posed.
+The second contribution is a distributional extension of the modulating-function method.
+The resulting modulating distributions allow the reconstruction of additional outputs defined by unbounded operators and are therefore particularly suitable for the implementation of unbounded state feedback.

-Our theoretical results were applied in two scenarios: first, we employed the distributional approach to reconstruct a boundary value of an vibrating string from input and output data, which was subsequently used for exponential stabilization.
-Second, we considered a diffusion-reaction equation with Dirichlet control and Neumann observation.
-Here, the presented approach was utilized for state reconstruction.
-We have performed numerical determinations to illustrate the latter.
+The theoretical results were illustrated by two examples.
+For a vibrating string, the distributional approach was used to reconstruct a boundary velocity from input and output data and thereby realise an exponentially stabilising feedback law.
+For a reaction--diffusion equation with Dirichlet boundary control and Neumann boundary observation, the method was applied to finite-dimensional state reconstruction and illustrated numerically.